 This foam has the same disadvantages as Premium, given that they are both polyurethane foams.
 Standard foam will soak up water and is not naturally water draining like Dry Fast.
 If using Standard foam outside, you can wrap it in a layer of Cushion Wrap Silk Film and use a water-resistant outdoor upholstery fabric to protect the foam from getting wet.

 Foam won't last forever regardless of which type you choose for your application, and that shouldn't be something you expect from foam.
 None of the foams mentioned above are "perfect" for outdoor cushions because, as you've learned, there is no such thing as a perfect foam.
 You have to make a decision based on the information presented and which foam qualities best fit your use.
 Just know that you might have to replace your foam sooner than you expected depending on where you put it, how often it's used and the type of fabric covering you choose.

 But there is something you can do to extend the life of your foam.
 Here are our easy tips on how to make your foam last as long as possible:

 1. Use protective covers.
-It can't be said enough that covering outdoor furniture and exterior marine seating will extend both the life of the foam and cushion fabric.
+It can't be said enough that covering outdoor furniture and exterior marine seating will extend the life of both the foam and cushion fabric.

 2. Put the cushions away when not in use.
 If your outdoor seating area is seasonal, bring your cushions inside or out of the elements to extend their life.

 3. Protect the foam from the sun and elements as much as possible.
 So, consider not using vinyl mesh fabric.
 But keep in mind that mesh is the best way not to sit on wet cushions when paired with Dry Fast foam.
-This is a dilemma you will have to consider carefully and decide what's best for you — longevity over drainage, or drainage over longevity.
+This is a dilemma you will have to consider carefully to decide what's best for you — longevity over drainage, or drainage over longevity.